GPCRmd/gpcrmd-docs/source/workbench.rst

 All the tunnels/channels identified in the simulation are clustered by similarity.
 Such clusters of identified tunnels can be displayed by selecting them in the "Clusters" column.

-It is also possible to display the tunnel with the highest throughput of each cluster ("Representative" column). `As defined by Caver`_, the throughput of a tunnel or channel corresponds to the importance of the pathway, which is the probability that the pathway is actually used as a route for transportation.
+It is also possible to display the tunnel with the highest throughput of each cluster. `As defined by Caver`_, the throughput of a tunnel or channel corresponds to the importance of the pathway, which is the probability that the pathway is used as a route for transportation.
+Tunnel throughput is calculated based on the radius and length of the tunnel.
 The frame at which the highest-throughput tunnel of each cluster is found can be displayed by clicking at the "Display frame *x*" button.

 .. _wernet_nilson: http://mdtraj.org/1.8.0/api/generated/mdtraj.wernet_nilsson.html
 .. _GetContacts: https://getcontacts.github.io/interactions.html
 .. _VMD VolMap Tool: https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.1/ug/node153.html
 .. _Caver: https://caver.cz/index.php
-.. _As defined by Caver: doi.org/10.1371/journal.pcbi.1002708
+.. _As defined by Caver: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002708